MarcelSchweitzer/Lernpfadplaner_Demokrateam/README.md

   - css
     - editor.css: for the workspace
     - main.css: for the home-page (not landing page) and the page for a open learningpath besides the workspace
-    - settings.css: for the user-settings and the lp-settings
+    - settings.css: for the user-settings and the lp-settings and their settings framework
   - html
     - impressum.html: empty impressumpage, nowhere linked
   - img: images used